-Mukteshwar Traveller Reviews
+Mukteshwar Video Reviews

 Mukteshwar is a popular hill station situated at an altitude of 7500 feet above sea level, in the Kumaon division of Uttrakhand.
 It is 42 km from Haldwani and 51 km from Nainital.
 Delhi is 395 km away.
 The hill station is a popular scenic spot and known for providing views of the Himalayas and its other ranges.